Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 A 3-step process to achieve tangible results

 Do you know the results you want to achieve in your business?
 Many business owners and managers understand where they want to go, but they don’t have the roadmap to get there.
 Of course, knowing where you want to end up and having a concrete path are very different things.
-Business action plans are effective tools to take you from point A, where you are now, to point B, your version of success – but Tony Robbins suggests something even better.
+Business action plans are effective tools to take you from point A, where you are now, to point B, your version of success – but Tony suggests something even better.
+Instead of taking action, you need to take massive action.

 Recognizing you need a MAP and knowing how to make an action plan are two different things.
 Fortunately, there are some simple questions you can ask yourself to develop a plan that works for you.
 While not all maps will be the same due to your unique goals, your working style and the structure of your company, they do all have some similarities.

 When you’re creating your MAP, ask yourself, “How much?”, “By when?” and “For what purpose?”
 Then write it down.
-Make it a permanent, tangible expression of your mental target.
+Make it a permanent, tangible expression of your mental target and then get ready to take massive action.
 The “For what purpose?” question is the key to make it all work because, as any good life coach will tell you, it connects your values and emotions to your goals.
 If you are not able to visualize, verbalize and write down why you are pursuing a goal, it’s likely you have not formed the connection needed to make it a reality.

 Exercise: Are you committed to take massive action?
 Complete your own Massive Action Plan in the graphic below to help you stay on track.